ejahns/brine/README.md

     Then there is some result
 ```

-Invoking PickleJar.cure() produces a `Feature` with the below json representation:
+Invoking PickleJar.cure() on the above produces a `Feature` with the below json representation:

 ```
 {